ChanlChanl

 Instead of comparing against a reference answer, you define a rubric — a structured set of criteria with score levels.
 This is what you'll use most in practice.
 A rubric for a customer support agent might evaluate accuracy, empathy, policy adherence, and resolution effectiveness as separate dimensions.

-The power of rubric-based evals is that they decompose "quality" into measurable components.
+The power here is decomposition.
 An agent can score 5/5 on accuracy while scoring 2/5 on empathy.
 That tells you exactly what to fix — something a single overall score never will.
-This is the same principle behind structured scorecard systems: multi-dimensional evaluation with clear criteria at each level.
+This is the same principle behind structured scorecard systems.

-Show a human two agent responses to the same prompt and ask which is better.
-Aggregate enough preferences and you get reliable rankings using Elo ratings or Bradley-Terry models — the same math used to rank chess players.
+Show a human two agent responses and ask which is better.
+Aggregate enough preferences and you get reliable rankings using Elo ratings or Bradley-Terry models.

 Human preference evals are expensive and slow, but they're the gold standard for subjective quality.
 Use them to calibrate your automated evals: if your LLM judge consistently disagrees with human preferences, your judge prompt needs work.

 Did the agent actually accomplish the goal?
-For a customer support agent: was the issue resolved?
-For a booking agent: was the reservation made correctly?
-For a data extraction agent: were the right fields populated?
+Was the issue resolved?
+Was the reservation made correctly?
+Were the right fields populated?

 import Anthropic from "@anthropic-ai/sdk";